Prachi-15/practicegit/README.md

 Like virtual environment: install only those packages in virtual environment which we will use.

-Ex: virtual env name is venv, then put it's name in the .gitignore file like venv/
+Ex: virtual env name is myvenv, then put it's name in the .gitignore file like myvenv/

+on git add. myvenv will not add becoz it is in .gitignore.

+Make comit and push it to main branch

+git commit -m "Fourth commit"
+git push origin main